 Enchanting Kerala – Suggested Itinerary

-This classic Kerala itinerary is all about the mellow vibes, wonderful watery landscapes and high-up hill stations.
-Get to know the layered past of coastal Kochi (Cochin), head up to the Western Ghats for tea plantation visits and nature walks in Periyar before returning to the back waters for a tranquil cruise.
+This classic Kerala itinerary is all about mellow vibes, wonderful watery landscapes and high-up hill stations.
+Get to know the layered past of coastal Kochi (Cochin), head up to the Western Ghats for tea plantation visits and nature walks in Periyar National Park before returning to the back waters for a tranquil cruise.

 Suggested route & duration

-8 nights from Kochi (Cochin)
+8 nights round trip from Kochi (Cochin)

-• Kochi: 2 nights
+Kochi: 2 nights

-• Munnar: 1 night
+Munnar: 1 night

-• Thekkady (Periyar): 2 nights
+Thekkady: 2 nights

-• Alleppey (houseboat): 1 night
+Alleppey: 1 night

-• Kumarakom: 2 nights
+Kumarakom: 2 nights

 About this independent tour